Become a Sponsor

 Bob -

 It has now been about an hour after adding the Maracyn to the QT - I looked to find my canary damsel lying on his side gasping for air at the bottom of the tank.
-I understand fish don't die from popeye - maybe I missed something, it happened so fast, maybe I got to him too late, I'm racking my brain - this is agonizing to watch him suffer.
+I understand fish don't die from PopEye - maybe I missed something, it happened so fast, maybe I got to him too late, I'm racking my brain - this is agonizing to watch him suffer.
 I imagine if there was a secondary infection the Maracyn would be helping - but he is getting worse.

 Is there anything I can do at this point?